wgu-opensource/osmt/README.md

 For Okta, you will use the `oauth2-okta` profile for Spring Boot, which will include the properties from [application-oauth2-okta.properties](./api/src/main/resources/config/application-oauth2-okta.properties).
 This properties file relies on secrets being provided via the environment.

-#### Environment files for Non-Prod and Development Stacks
+#### Environment files for Quickstart and Development Stacks
 There are many ways to provide environment values to a Spring application.
 That said, you should never push secrets to GitHub, so you should never store secrets in source code.
 The OSMT project is configured to git ignore files named `osmt*.env`, and we recommend you follow this approach.
 You can use files following this pattern to store your OAuth2 secrets locally and pass them to a docker-compose stack, e.g., `docker-compose --env-file /path/to/osmt.env -f /path/to/compose-file/yml up --build`.
 We suggest the following environment files:

   - Create a file named `osmt.env` in the project root.
 Populate it with these values and the relevant secrets from your OAuth2 provider.
-This will be provided to a Non-prod docker-compose stack from the docker-compose file in the project root directory.
+This will be provided to a Quickstart docker-compose stack from the docker-compose file in the project root directory.
     ```
     ENVIRONMENT=dev,apiserver,oauth2-okta
     BASE_DOMAIN=localhost:8080
     REDIS_URI=docker_redis_1:6379
-    MYSQL_DB_URI=osmt_db_user:password@docker_db_1:3306
+    DB_URI=osmt_db_user:password@docker_db_1:3306
     ELASTICSEARCH_URI=http://docker_elasticsearch_1:9200
     MIGRATIONS_ENABLED=true
     OAUTH_ISSUER=https://abcdefg.okta.com